 3) Keep Learning and Building Relationships

 If you want to get better at anything, you need to keep learning.
 Troy West suggests surrounding yourself with smart people.
 Sam Mikhail emphasizes becoming an expert at the products you offer, continue to strive for better results, and look for ways to anticipate and adapt to change.
+If you have spare time, you could use this time to learn more too.
+We can never know too much, plus, learning aspects like the attribution model from companies such as Salesforce for marketing and digital marketing as a whole can take some time.
+If you are serious about increasing sales, then the more you know, the better it will be for your business and its future.

 To be successful and stay relevant in this business, you have to be innovative, advises Tony Wilson, ORG Corp.
 Be willing to try new ideas and build and maintain strong relationships.
 Strive every day to add value to every producer or client you serve.